 5. Use your storage wisely

-When you first pick up the van, the temptation is to chuck all of your stuff in the back, get driving and pitch up at your first stop meaning you never get yourself truly organised…
+When you first pick up the van, the temptation is to chuck all of your stuff in the back and get driving which means you never get yourself truly organised…

 VW Camper vans have lots of very clever storage and they are ingeniously designed.
-The first change you get, unpack, using your storage wisely so that everything you will use daily is easily accessible and so that everything has a home.
-The last think you want to be doing is unpacking / repacking every time you move on to a different camp site.
-Ideally all you will want to move are your outside items (deck chairs, table, etc.) and your suitcases.
+At the first possible opportunity unpack, making the most of the inbuilt storage.
+The last thing you want to be doing is unpacking / repacking every time you move on to a different camp site.
+Ideally all you will want to have to move each time are your outside items (deck chairs, table, etc.) and your suitcases.

 6. Get used to being centre of attention (and not always for good reasons)